yf13/nuttx/docs/nuttx-rv64ilp32.md

 ### The C extension

-When sharing the initial comparison with RuyiSDK people, they suggested to turn off the compressed instruction extension `C` and recheck the text sizes.
+When sharing above initial comparison with XuanTie developer, I was suggested to turn off the compressed instruction extension `C` and recheck the text sizes.

 So here we have a another list, while the rv64ilp32 program's text size is smaller:

 ```
 $ size nuttx-*
    text     data      bss      dec      hex  filename
- 231321      397    10256   241974    3b136  nuttx-ilp32
+ 231321      397    10256   241974    3b136  nuttx-rv64ilp32
  231441      681    12416   244538    3bb3a  nuttx-lp64
 ```

-Experts further said that current RISC-V ISA C extension doesn't have enough considerations for the `rv64ilp32` ABI, thus code size is slightly larger when the ISA C extension is turned on.

-Let's hope the RISC-V ISA C extension can evolve to support `rv64ilp32` better in the future.
+The XuanTie developer futher exaplained that current RISC-V ISA C extension doesn't have enough considerations for the `rv64ilp32` ABI, thus code size is slightly larger when the C extension is used.
+Here we hope that the RISC-V ISA C extension can evolve to support `rv64ilp32` ABI better in the future.

 ## K230 results